Monday, December 7, 2009

 Brain Injury

-"neurogenesis," throughout life.
+New nerve cells, produced naturally by adult neural stem cells present in the brain, appear to be essential for learning and memory.
+The old idea that brain cells are not renewed was debunked in the 1990's, when researchers showed that the adult brain continues to make new neurons, a process termed "neurogenesis," throughout life.
 Now, researchers at Kyoto University in Japan have shown in mice that new brain cells are necessary for learning and for memory.
 The new research, published in Nature Neuroscience, indicates that neural stem cells in the adult brain continue to produce new brain cells that are important for memory and learning.

-new brain cells can affect learning and memory.
+The new study supports work published earlier this year showing that new brain cells can affect learning and memory.
 Last year, research showed that transplanting adult neural stem cells into brain-injured mice could restore some memory.
 In March 2008, another study showed that injecting human umbilical cord blood stem cells into the brains of aging animals boosted neurogenesis.
 Another recent study also suggested that stimulating specific molecules in the brain could reactivate adult neural stem cells.
 Exercise has also been shown to stimulate neurogenesis in the brain.[5]

 An Auckland twin who was brain-damaged at birth has become the first New Zealander to undergo experimental treatment in the United States using her own umbilical cord blood.
 Three months ago, Maia Friedlander, 4, was locked in her own world.
 Despite six hours of therapy a day for three years, Maia-who was born six weeks premature-struggled to talk, walk properly, or even chew her food without choking.
 Her twin sister, Ariel, achieved all her developmental milestones about six months early, but Maia did not learn to crawl until she was three.
 Her father, Daniel, said: "Our lives revolved around her therapy regime but we could not see much improvement."